edumunozsala/llamaindex-RAG-techniques/README.md

 - reciprocal-rerank-fusion: a notebook where we build a simple RAG chain using an Hybrid Fusion Retriever with multiple queries and the Reciprocal Rerank Fusion, based on the [paper](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf).

 - multi-sub-queries-engine: in this notebook we show you how to use subqueries to improve RAG application.

+- sentence-window-retrieval: a sample notebook applying the sentence window retrieval and a reranker in the query engine.

 # License